Addressing Homelessness Is High on Governor Newsom’s Agenda

 Here are some of the health and housing proposals to watch from the governor’s speech on February 19, 2020.

 Taking Aim at Transforming Medi-Cal

 The governor’s proposed 2020–21 state budget includes $695 million for the first year of California Advancing and Innovating Medi-Cal (CalAIM).
 The initiative aims to transform Medi-Cal by coordinating physical health, behavioral health, and social services for members, among many other efforts.
-(See CHCF’s collection of resources on CalAIM.)
+(See CHCF’s collection of tools and resources on CalAIM.)

 “This landmark proposal calls for leveraging Medi-Cal as a tool to help California’s most vulnerable residents: the homeless, our children, and people cycling in and out of the criminal justice system,” Newsom said in the speech.
 “Health care and housing can no longer be divorced. . . .
 Doctors should be able to write prescriptions for housing the same way they do for insulin or antibiotics.”

 Increasingly, the health care safety net has been called upon to expand its scope of services, screening for unmet social needs like housing insecurity and referring people to social services.
 And Californians want their communities to be equipped to help people experiencing homelessness.
 CHCF’s poll revealed strong support for providing local communities with more tools to connect people who are experiencing homelessness to mental health care and social services.

 The poll also sought to understand how Californians perceive the relationship between mental health and homelessness.
 More than half of Californians think mental health problems are more likely to cause homelessness than the other way around, but research by the California Policy Lab (PDF) suggests this may be a misconception.